At a Glance

 Follow Application Instructions: Make sure to complete the application process on Jobtrain as specified.
 Do not upload a CV, as it will not be used for shortlisting.
 Pay attention to all instructions provided in the job listing.

-Check Your Email Regularly: Since communication will be via email, ensure that you enter your email address correctly and check it frequently, including your junk folder, for updates regarding your application status.
+Check Your Email Regularly: Since communication will be via email, ensure that you enter your email address correctly and check it frequently, including your junk folder, for any updates regarding your application status or interview invitations.

 How to prepare for a job interview at NHS Grampian

 Familiarise yourself with the National CC3N Competency Framework for Registered Nurses in Critical Care.
-Be prepared to discuss how your experience aligns with these competencies and how you can contribute to the education programme.
+Be prepared to discuss how your experience aligns with these competencies and provide specific examples of how you've demonstrated them in your previous roles.

 ✨Showcase Your Teaching Skills